Anvoker/MicrogridPSO/README.md

 ## Operation

-Renewable energy is used first.
+1. Renewable energy is used first.
 Excess renewable energy is stored in the battery.
 Conversely shortages are made up by drawing power from the battery.

-Afterwards, any remaining demand has to be met either with electricity from the thermal generators or from imports.
+2. Any remaining demand has to be met either with electricity from the thermal generators or from imports.

-The state of the grid, market prices and remaining local demand are fed into the Unit Commitment PSO algorithm that outputs the closest-to-optimal generator schedules it could find.
+3. The state of the grid, market prices and remaining local demand are fed into the Unit Commitment PSO algorithm that outputs the closest-to-optimal generator schedules it could find.

-The generator schedules are fed into an algorithm that solves Economic Dispatch.
+4. The generator schedules are fed into an algorithm that solves Economic Dispatch.
 The goal of this algorithm is to balance the load between all the online generators in a way that maximizes profit.
 The algorithm outputs the best generator production curves it could find.

-The generator production curves are used to determine the full state of the microgrid, computing total cost and energy exchange and the execution ends.
+5. The generator production curves are used to determine the full state of the microgrid, computing total cost and energy exchange.

 ## BPSO